-Brief History of Rosa Damascena
+Brief History of Rosa Damascena and its Origins

 Rosa Damascena (or Damask Rose) has a long history with origins as far as Ancient Persia.
 In the old times, rose oil was produced through a simple, single distillation process which gave minuscule amounts of rose oil – the most desired scent in ancient times.
 The modern production of high quality rose oil (or rose otto) by using a double distillation method began in the 17th century.

-Since the 17th century Rosa Damascena oil has impacted the livelihood, culture, and traditions of Bulgarians living in the southern sub-mountain region of the Balkan Mountains that the valley is now known across the globe as The Valley of Roses.
+Since the 17th century, Rosa Damascena oil has impacted the livelihood, culture, and traditions of Bulgarians living in the southern sub-mountain region of the Balkan Mountains that the valley is now known across the globe as The Valley of Roses.

 What literature sources say about the Valley of Roses